Bogdan Bogdanovic NBA Playoffs Player Props: Hawks vs. Celtics

 - Bogdanovic has taken 11.3 shots per game this season and made 5.1 per game, which account for 8.1% and 7.5%, respectively, of his team's total.

-- The Celtics give up 111.4 points per game, fourth-ranked in the league.
+- The Celtics are the fourth-best defensive squad in the league, conceding 111.4 points per game.

-- The Celtics are the 18th-ranked squad in the league, giving up 44 rebounds per game.
+- The Celtics are the 18th-ranked team in the league, conceding 44 rebounds per game.

-- Looking at assists, the Celtics have given up 23.1 per contest, second in the league.
+- In terms of assists, the Celtics are ranked second in the NBA, conceding 23.1 per game.

-- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.
+- The Celtics give up 11.6 made 3-pointers per game, fifth-ranked in the league.

 Bogdan Bogdanovic vs. the Celtics